 Some of the worst energy-loss culprits are holes cut in the ceiling for light fixtures and bathroom vent fans.
 So begin your efforts by sealing off these energy-loss spots.
 It’s often a good idea to hire a professional for a thorough job.
 (Contact your local agent at (866) 593 7012 to discover more.)

 4. Seal the Small Stuff

-This is something many people overlook when trying to make their Los Angeles house more energy efficient.
+This is something many people overlook when trying to make their Riverside house more energy efficient.
 Still, you can lose a lot of energy through the small things like light switches and electrical outlets and around water and drain lines.

 An easy fix is simply to remove switch and outlet plates and just stuff more insulation around the boxes.
 Even better is to also go into the attic and seal around electrical conduit and pipes coming through the top plate.
 This will stop most of the cold/hot air sneaking into your home around these small things.

 5. Install Energy-Efficient Appliances

 Large appliances – refrigerators, stoves, washers, dryers, dishwashers, and so on – can be the worst energy wasters in your home.
 So you should also look into replacing existing appliances with new energy-efficient models.

 This may seem like a huge expense, but consider the following.
 A new energy-efficient refrigerator can save you up to $70 per year, which works out to $1,050 over the 15-year lifespan of the appliance.
 Multiply that by four or five for the other appliances and you’re looking at substantial energy and money savings.

 There are also a couple of things you can do to make your new Riverside house more energy efficient that won’t cost a single dime.
 Since up to 85% of the energy used in washing clothes goes to heating water, just turn your washer down from “Hot” to “Warm.”
 (Your clothes will still get clean.)
 You can also avoid placing your stove next to your refrigerator because they are competing appliances temperature-wise.